nathanlem1/CLIP-HandID/README.md

 identification.
 Through extensive evaluations on two large, publicly available hand datasets with multi-ethnic representation, we show that our method substantially surpasses existing approaches.

-The proposed structure of CLIP-HandID is shown below.
+The proposed CLIP-HandID structure is shown below.

-a) Channel Attention Module (CAM):

 ![](./assets/CLIP_HandID.png)

-The qualitative results of our proposed method are also shown below.

 The qualitative results of our proposed method are also shown below.

 ![](./assets/qualitativeResult_clip_handID.png)